Our daughter Ava requested a “Real Mermaid Beach Party,” for her 5th birthday.

 It was a fun, easy theme to embellish.
 To help the guests get into party mode, we gave them each a sand pail and shovel as they arrived on the beach.
 Inside the pail was a mermaid tail upcycled from bath towels for the girls and a dolphin tail for the boys.

-I traced a pattern for the tail free hand onto tissue paper.
-It’s a whimsical tail so accuracy was not important.
-I folded the towel in half and cut out the bottom third of the towel.
-I left the outer edges and top edge of the towel’s binding in place.
+Image 1: Trace a pattern for the tail free hand onto tissue paper.
+It’s a whimsical tail, accuracy is not important.
+Fold the towel in half and cut out the bottom third of the towel.
+Leave the outer edges and top edge of the towel’s binding in place.

-To keep the cut edge of towel from fraying I used the multi stitch zig-zag setting 07 on my Singer Sewing Machine.
+Image 2: Keep the towel from fraying with a multi stitch zig-zag.
+I used setting 07 on my Singer Sewing Machine.
 It’s a strong stitch and was completely hidden by the loops of the terry cloth.

-I used a 24 inch piece of fuchsia pink and yellow polka dotted grosgrain ribbon doubled in half for the Mermaid Tails.
-The ribbon is attached with a straight stitch following the outer edges of the ribbon to make a two inch square.
-Tuck the end under to hide the raw edge.
+Image 3: Secure the towels around the guest’s waist attach grosse-graine ribbon.
+I used a 24 inch length of ribbon doubled in half for the Mermaid Tails.
+Attach with a straight stitch following the outer edges of the ribbon to make a two inch square.
+Finish the end with a 1/4 inch fold.
+Press.
+Fold again.
+Press and stitch closed.

-The girls threaded the bottom ribbon through the hole and tied closed with a pretty bow.
+Image 5: Thread the bottom ribbon through the hole and tie closed with a pretty bow.

-To keep the dolphin tails masculine I used a nautical navy and white stripped two inch wide grosgrain ribbon.
-I attached a 10 inch piece on each side of the towel edge by straight stitching a two inch square along the edges of the ribbon.
-The ties were just long enough to tie into a square knot.
+To keep the dolphin tails masculine, attach a 10 inch piece on each side of the towel edge by straight stitching a two inch square along the edges of the ribbon.
+The tie into a square knot.

 The kids loved their tails.
 One of the mothers at the party, later told me she now uses the dolphin tails to dress up her kids’ bathroom.
 Our girls use their tails for dress up around the house and they bring them along to the beach in place of our traditional beach towels.